tis-innovation-park/tm-vmm/doc/smart-card.md

 ## Smart Card Overview

-VMM is used to test eGovernment services that can only be accessed using a smart card. eGovernment services can vary from country to country but generally it grants citizens access to important documents and information.
+tm-vmm is used to test eGovernment services that can only be accessed using a smart card. eGovernment services can vary from country to country but generally it grants citizens access to important documents and information.
 In most EU countries there are additional services